Skip to the main content

 • Strength Required Lift up to 5 kg

-Homeopaths may work within a multi-disciplinary clinical setting in health food stores, pharmacies or alternative medicine clinics, or from their homes.
-They may own and operate private clinics.
+Homeopaths may work within a multidisciplinary clinical setting.
+They may work in health food stores, pharmacies, or alternative medicine clinics.
+They may own and operate private clinics or work from their homes.

 Most homeopaths set their own hours.
 They may work some evening and weekend hours to meet patient needs.